 Siegfried Wanker, born on 5 May 1968, studied civil engineering at Graz University of Technology before joining the STRABAG Group as a site manager in 1994.
 Between 2001 and 2004, he held various management-level positions at engineering service providers before rejoining the STRABAG Group in 2005.
-He served as joined the STRABAG Group (ILBAU AG) in 1981.
-Since 1985, he has held several management positions at various group companies.
-In 1992, he was appointed authorised signatory for Bau Holding Aktiengesellschaft.
-Hannes Truntschnig has been a member of the group Management Board since 1 April 1995.
-His term ends on 31 December 2018.

-technical division manager for Building Construction International, Corporate Development and Services, and finally for Infrastructure Project Development.
+He served as technical division manager for Building Construction International, Corporate Development and Services, and finally for Infrastructure Project Development.
 Siegfried Wanker has been a member of the Management Board of STRABAG SE since 1 January 2011.
 His term ends on 31 December 2018.